SubliminalsChannel/Scripts/Galaxy Guide Scripts/Understanding Shields in Alpha 3.10.md

 # Understanding Shields in Alpha 3.11
 ## A Star Citizen's Guide to the Galaxy

+# Episode 1
 ### Preface
-I'm going to tell you everything you need to know about shields in Alpha 3.11 and we’re starting right now.
+I'm going to tell you almost everything you need to know about shields in Alpha 3.11 and we’re starting right now.

 ### Introduction
 Thank you so much for all of the support from Patrons, Channel Members, and Twitch Subscribers that make this possible.
 Welcome to "A Star Citizen’s Guide to the Galaxy" this is SubliminaL here and today, We're going to take a deep dive into shield generators.
-We'll discuss and demonstrate everything from, how power plants and coolers effect shields, How overclocking changes shields, as well as what every one of these tabs on erkul mean, and how it effects your shields.
-Plus we'll answer some questions and bust myths that some of our viewers on Twitch had.
-I may be completely wrong about some of the info in this guide and that's OK because we are all learning throughout our journey in Star Citizens Alpha that is constantly changing.
-The pinned comment will be used to ensure accuracy.
-This is Part 4 of a series that will cover each archetype of component and weapon in depth.
+So deep in-fact this was going to be an over 20min video but I have decided to cut it in half.
+In this Episode We'll discuss and demonstrate every shield metric listed on erkul.
+Tomorrow, Episode 2 will answer some common questions like, what does overclocking shields do?, How do power plants and coolers effect shields, how do different damage types effect your shields and ship, and I'll also give you my recommendation for what shields you should be using in sizes 1, 2, and 3.
+Also Episode 1 and 2 are Part 4 of a series that covers each archetype of component and weapon in depth.
 So Make sure your subscribed and have the bell clicked for more.
 Enough with the formalities, let's get to it.

 ### Erkul Tabs
 Lets get straight into those tabs on erkul and what they mean.
 For our Example we'll be using the FR-66, and work our way from left to right.